fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 Which of these situations do you identify with more?

-- A customer reports an issue and your team starts trying to reproduce the issue or digging through logs to figure out what's wrong.
+- A customer reports an issue and your team starts trying to reproduce it.
 Eventually it's found that an error has been happening for a while, causing bad data, and it's going to take a great deal to clean up.
 The customer is frustrated and other customers need to be notified, if you had only known sooner.
 - You receive an alert from your synthetic (live) testing that a new error is happening.
-A new feature was turned on an hour ago.
-The data logging suggests that the error stems from this new feature.
+A new feature was turned on recently and logging suggests that the error stems from this new feature.
 Custom metrics show that only the test user has used the new feature.
 You turn off the feature and clean the test data, crises averted.

 Chances are you live somewhere in between the two extremes above.
 If so read on, perhaps some of the following will be useful.